Stuartlab-UCSC/hexmap-view/docs/dev/_sources/pyReflection.rst.txt

 Python API: syncMaps
 ====================

+NOTE: Some of this information is no longer correct and needs updating.

 This python API is used in communications between the map manager and the agent to feature translator.
 The full pipeline is at :doc:`mapManager`